 And whenever someone complained about getting bulky, the trainers would say “you can’t get bulky, women don’t have enough testosterone to get bulky.”

 I had the same experience with a PT early on in my own fitness journey and ended up very disappointed.

-This is what got me into studying fitness and nutrition, becoming a personal trainer and finally creating the 3 Steps To Lean Legs Program and Lean Legs Video Course and the Glutes, Abs and Legs Program for women who wanted a lean and toned body, but were misunderstood by other PT’s.
+This is what got me into studying fitness and nutrition, becoming a personal trainer and finally creating the 3 Steps To Lean Legs Program, the Lean Legs Video Course and the Glutes, Abs and Legs Program for women who wanted a lean and toned body, but were misunderstood by other PT’s.

 I made it my mission to help women understand how to get slim legs and how to do resistance training to get toned without getting bulky.
 So, let’s cut to the chase!

-Learning how to get skinny toned legs starts with knowing how your body works.
+Learning how to get slim legs starts with knowing how your body works.

 Your body creates energy in two basic ways: